dev-diaries41/smartscan/README.md

 - The accuracy of auto-categorization depends on the consistency of the sample images in each destination folder.
 - False moves may occur if the images in a destination folder do not accurately represent the intended content.
 - To minimize inaccuracies, ensure your destination folders are well-curated.
-If issues persist, **disable scanning** and **open a GitHub issue**.
+If issues persist, **disable auto-organisation** and **open a GitHub issue**.
 Repeated issues might result in the removal of this feature.

 ### Media Search